icons8/lunacy-docs/docs/export_new.md

 ### Including frame backgrounds in exports

 When you set a background for a frame, its properties in the **Design** tab will have the **Include in export** checkbox.

-Clear it if you don’t want it to be visible in the exported file.
+Select it if you want the background to be visible in the exported file.

 ## Using slices for export

 **Slices** are special layers you can use to export certain parts of your designs.

-You can add a slice to the canvas and quickly export everything that falls within its borders:
+To **add a slice** to the canvas:

 - Select the **Slice** tool in the toolbar or press `E`.
 The icon appears only when you select a single layer.
 Clicking it creates a slice around the frame which you can adjust to include just the parts you need to export.
 - When defining export options for a layer, select **Create slice** in the **Additional export options** menu.